muddery/muddery/COMMANDS.md

 `cmd` is the unique key of a command. `args` is the command's args.

-These are commands that common players can use.
+These are main commands that normal players can use.

 ## Common Commands